 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue.
 And yes, you may even find a bug (or slug!) in your veggies!
 Please wash your veggies and fruit before eating. - Keep your Fresh Mozzarella Cheese refrigerated.
 It may be frozen for longer storage. - Butternut Squash should be stored in a cool, dry, dark place at around 50 degrees, but make sure they do not freeze.
 Under the best conditions, they should keep for 3-4 months.
 And they get sweeter in storage as the starch converts to sugar.
-Once cut, wrap in plastic, and store in the refrigerator for 5 to 7 days. - Sunflower Shoots store well in their container.
-Please rinse in clean water and spin dry in a salad spinner before using! - Sweet Potatoes should be stored in a cool, dark place, such as a loosely closed paper bag in a cupboard.
-Do not store in plastic or in the refrigerator. - Escarole.
-Lettuce, Tokyo Bekana, and Mizuna should be stored in a plastic bag in the crisper section of your refrigerator. - Potatoes should be kept in a cool, dry, dark place, such as a loosely closed paper bag in a cupboard.
-Do not store in plastic or in the refrigerator. - Store apples in the refrigerator in a plastic bag.
+Once cut, wrap in plastic, and store in the refrigerator for 5 to 7 days. - Sunflower and Pea Shoots store well in their container.
+Please rinse in clean water and spin dry in a salad spinner before using! - Potatoes should be stored in a cool, dark place, such as a loosely closed paper bag in a cupboard.
+Do not store in plastic or in the refrigerator. - Kale, Escarole.
+Lettuce, Tokyo Bekana, and Mizuna should be stored in a plastic bag in the crisper section of your refrigerator. - Store apples in the refrigerator in a plastic bag.
 They are odor-absorbent, so keep them away from onions, potatoes and other strong-flavored items. - Refrigerate Peppers unwashed in a sealed plastic bag in hydrator drawer for 1-2 weeks. - Tomatoes belong on the counter not in the refrigerator!